wp-plugins/jonradio-multiple-themes/readme.txt

 6. New in V5 tab on Plugin's Settings page

 == Changelog ==

+= 7.0.1 =
+* Fix Query Matching when Value is an Integer in Query Settings

 = 7.0 =
 * Check and cleanup Settings on every viewing of the Settings page, to maximize compatibility with previous versions